jeffwang1001/jeffwang1001.github.io/README.md

 ###### Welcome!

-I am currently a 4th year MD/PhD student at [UT Health San Antonio](https://www.uthscsa.edu/academics/biomedical-sciences/programs/md-phd), where I am advised by [Patrick Sung](https://directory.uthscsa.edu/academics/profile/sungp) in the [Department of Biochemistry and Structural Biology](https://lsom.uthscsa.edu/biochemistry/). ) to maintain and preview the content for your website in Markdown files.
+I am currently a 4th year MD/PhD student at [UT Health San Antonio](https://www.uthscsa.edu/academics/biomedical-sciences/programs/md-phd), where I am advised by [Patrick Sung](https://directory.uthscsa.edu/academics/profile/sungp) in the [Department of Biochemistry and Structural Biology](https://lsom.uthscsa.edu/biochemistry).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.